-For the implementation of the Directive, each member state had to set up ‘Points of Single Contact (PSC)’ , e-government portals which help businesses complete their administrative procedures on-line.
+For the implementation of the Directive, each member state had to set up "Points of Single Contact (PSC)", e-government portals which help businesses complete the administrative procedures online.
 The PSCs provide comprehensive information on all administrative matters related to setting up or expanding a services business in a given country.
-This includes for example:

 Types of secondary establishment

-The turnover of the permanent organisation and branches is subject to taxation in Italy and is also included in the balance sheet for the parent company (which can only avoid double taxation by way of specific agreements between Italy and the country in which its registered office is based).
+The turnover of the permanent organisation and branches is subject to taxation in Italy, and is also included in the balance sheet for the parent company (which can only avoid double taxation by way of specific agreements between Italy and the country in which its registered office is based).